hashicorp/vault/website/source/api/secret/cassandra/index.html.md

 [Vault Cassandra backend documentation](/docs/secrets/cassandra/index.html).

 This documentation assumes the Cassandra backend is mounted at the `/cassandra` path in Vault.
-Since it is possible to mount secrets engines at any location, please update your API calls accordingly.
+Since it is possible to enable secrets engines at any location, please update your API calls accordingly.

 ## Configure Connection